keylogme/keylogme-zero/README.md

 - keylog : config for keylogger
     - devices : list of devices to monitor
-        - device_id : unique id for the device
+        - device_id : unique id (4 alphanumeric characters) for the device
         - name : name of the device, you named it as you want.
         - usb_name : usb name of the device.
 Go to <a href="#usb-name">USB name</a> section to know how to get it.
+        - layers: list of layers to monitor
+            - layer_id : unique id (int) for the layer
+            - name : name of the layer
+            - codes : list of keycodes or shifted states (decimal format) for the layer.
+Go to <a href="#keycodes-hardware">Keycodes hardware</a> section to know how to get it.
     - shortcuts : list of shortcuts to monitor
         - id : unique id for the shortcut
         - codes : list of keycodes (decimal format) for the shortcut.
 Go to <a href="#keycodes-hardware">Keycodes hardware</a> section to know how to get it.